Take part in a three-day Conference Program including keynotes, concurrent workshops, interactive panels and alternative sessions with special guests.

 Expected Exhibits: 7 vendor exhibitor tables

-Expected Sessions: Over 40 presentations, workshops, master classes and panels over 3 days in-person conference.
+Expected Sessions: Up to 40 presentations, workshops, master classes and panels over 3 days in-person conference.

 18 CPD hours: Up to 18 points/ hours for three days (includes certificate of attendance).